 If you’ve got an iPhone, you’ve probably taken a Live Photo by accident at some point.
 They tend to reveal themselves when you’re scrolling through your photos folder, replaying your pre-selfie face in all its glory.

-But if you haven’t dabbled in this fun feature, here’s how you can do that:
+But if you haven’t dabbled in this fun feature, and you’re wondering how to turn live photo on, here’s how:

 - Step 1: Open up the camera app on your iPhone.

 - Step 2: Click the icon at the top that shows a circle with a dotted outline

 - Step 3: Take a photo as normal (no need to hold the shutter down)